Macros for VS Code

 main()

-or *.macro.js
+editors, or those with *.macro.js

 Stopping a Macro

-action sends a cancellation request via the __cancellationToken
+A macro sandbox cannot be forcefully terminated.
+Instead, a cancellation request is sent via the __cancellationToken

 If a macro does not respond to the cancellation request, it will continue running.
 In such cases, you can use the Developer: Restart Extension Host command to restart all extensions, or simply restart VS Code to stop the macro.
-While this is not ideal, it provides a way to recover from unresponsive or runaway macros.
-Note that this approach will not implicitly terminate external processes started by the macro.
+While this is not ideal, it provides a fallback to recover from unresponsive or runaway macros.
+Note that this approach does not implicitly terminate external processes started by the macro.

 Keybinding a Macro

-Keybind the macros.run
+You can bind the macros.run

 Use the Preferences: Open Keyboard Shortcuts (JSON) command to open the keybindings.json